toroxx/vscode-avdmanager/.github/ISSUE_TEMPLATE/issue-report.md

 A clear and concise description of what you expected to happen.

 **Screenshots and output logs**
-If applicable, add screenshots or output logs to help explain your problem.
+If applicable, add config, screenshots or output logs to help explain your problem.